practicalli/neovim/docs/repl-driven-development/conjure.md

 Common commands used with Conjure.

 !!!
 HINT "Conjure interactive tutorial"
-    `:ClojureSchool` runs an interactive Conjure tutorial in Neovim when Conjure package is installed.
+    `:ConjureSchool` runs an interactive Conjure tutorial in Neovim when Conjure package is installed.

 ## Evaluation